oslabs-beta/saamsa/README.md

 ## Demo Testing App

-We have created a demo testing app for you to understand how Saamsa works with an application that :
+We have created a demo testing app for you to understand how Saamsa works with an application that:

 - Uses Kafka as its message broker
 - Creates consumers that read data upon button click